ppp-kohe/autogui/README.md

 The updating is done by the `update()` method; it rewrites `prop`  with the time string ( [`Instant.now().toString()`](https://docs.oracle.com/en/java/javase/13/docs/api/java.base/java/time/Instant.html#now()) ) and  notifies the change of the field to the text field by explicitly calling `Runnable#run()`  to the updater set by `setPropUpdater(Runnable)`.
-The setter name specifies the `prop` field as the target of the updater by following the nameing rule `set<YourPropertyName>Updater`.
+The setter name specifies the `prop` field as the target of the updater by following the naming rule `set<YourPropertyName>Updater`.

 The constructor of the class the `update()` method will be scheduled by [`ScheduledExecutorService#scheduleWithFixedDelay(this::update, ...)` ](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/concurrent/ScheduledExecutorService.html#scheduleWithFixedDelay(java.lang.Runnable,long,long,java.util.concurrent.TimeUnit))